 “The Science of Healing” follows author and medical researcher Dr. Esther Sternberg to a village in Greece, where her own story of illness and recovery inspired her research into the role the brain and the emotions play in healing.
 The film was written and directed by Renard Cohen and produced by the Emmy-award-winning Resolution Pictures.
 The Lovell Foundation supported the PBS broadcast of this documentary.

 Social Venture Partners Tucson was chartered in October 2006 as a new way to engage philanthropists and support nonprofit organizations in the Tucson community.
 SVPT is a project launched by the Community Foundation for Southern Arizona.
 Member partners pool expertise, time and money to strengthen local nonprofit organizations by providing substantial multi-year grants along with capacity building.
 The Lovell Foundation provided a three-year grant of $25,000 to support infrastructure from 2006 through 2008.
 Ann Lovell is a founding board member and was chairman of the investment/grant committee.
-Additional grants of $15,000 in 2015 and $10,000 in 2016 were made in support of SVPT’s Fast Pitch program.
+Additional grants of $15,000 in 2015, $10,000 in 2016, and $12,500 (payable over two years) in 2017 were made in support of SVPT’s Fast Pitch program.

 St. Elizabeth’s mission is to provide medical, dental and healthcare for the uninsured and underserved in the Tucson community.
 Founded by Our Lady of Victory Missionary Sisters, St. Elizabeth’s Health Center was converted from a school to a clinic and is staffed with more than 100 volunteer physicians, dentists, dental hygienists and nurses who care for more than 14,000 patients each year.
 In 2012, the Lovell Foundation granted $20,000 to support the behavioral health department of this clinic, whose care providers strive to integrate behavioral health services within primary care.
-Additional grants totaling $155,000 were made in 2014-2016 toward expenses for direct services.
+Additional grants totaling $200,000 were made in 2014-2017 toward expenses for direct services.
+In 2018, St. Elizabeth’s received a grant of $105,000, payable over three years.

 Strength Building Partners (SBP)$20,000